keith1729/pp4-booking-system/README.md

 - PostgreSQL was used for its relational database management system.

+- Github for version control and storing the projects code.

 - Balsamiq for design wireframes.

-- Github for storing the projects code.
+- Google for research.

+- dbdiagram for creating booking model ERD.

-## Manual Testing
+## Testing

 | Feature | Expected Outcome | Testing Performed | Result | Pass / Fail |
 | ----- | ----- | ----- | ----- | ----- |